jluethi/2024-ome-ngff-workflows-hackathon/paper/paper.md

 As a first contribution to improved documentation, we compiled an up-to-date survey of tools available to create and work with OME-Zarr data.
 We submitted it as a [PR to update the tools documentation page](https://github.com/ome/ngff/pull/273), which has led to [an updated tools page with a table layout](https://ngff.openmicroscopy.org/tools/index.html).

 ### 2.1.2 The NGFF RFC process
 The next-generation file formats (NGFF) process is an effort to specify and standardize a modern, scalable and interoperable file format for bioimage data.
 The NGFF specification (hereafter referred to as “spec” for short) has led to the creation of the OME-Zarr format.
-We began the hackathon with an overview of the recent addition to the NGFF process of the [“Request for Comment” (RFC) process](https://doi.org/10.5281/zenodo.14505620) outlined in [RFC-1](https://ngff.openmicroscopy.org/rfc/1/).
+We began the hackathon with an overview of the recent addition to the NGFF process of the ["Request for Comment" (RFC) process](https://doi.org/10.5281/zenodo.14505620) outlined in [RFC-1](https://ngff.openmicroscopy.org/rfc/1/).
 It highlighted the history of the OME-Zarr file format development as well as the challenges of defining common representations for the metadata required in bioimaging (e.g., storing pixel sizes in a common format). **The RFC process was introduced in 2024 to streamline decision-making in a growing community.**

 Discussions explored ways to lower the barrier to proposing RFCs.
 Notable suggestions included providing an RFC pull request template and dedicating time to writing up RFCs together at future hackathons.
 An important discussion point focused on the definition of the scope of RFCs, and on the guiding principles deciding between a topic being proposed as an RFC or as a GitHub pull request (PR).
 We agreed that any change to the spec that would require changes in any implementation (i.e. software that reads or writes OME-Zarr) should become an RFC.
 In contrast, minor fixes without implementation implications should still be submitted as Github Issues and Pull requests (PRs) and will be reviewed by the OME-Zarr editor(s), currently Josh Moore as defined in RFC-1.
 Minor PRs turning into broader required changes would then trigger the editors to highlight the need for an RFC.